 In this section, we will discuss the legal impediments which must be overcome to achieve our goal of including vasectomies and tubal ligations as legally viable options for sterilization of our canine companions.
 (Although we have outlined in our Complications of Spay Surgery page our reasons that we do not favor OSS, it is logical that this procedure should also be included as a potential alternative to traditional spay).
 The reader must determine if their state allows the substitution of tubal ligation/vasectomy for traditional spay/neuter.
 If your particular state law needs to change (as does ours in California), we will explore the obstacles you may encounter, and provide the reader a strategy for success.
 We identify those organizations who may oppose our desired change and familiarize you with their perspective.

 In the San Francisco Bay Area (California) where we live, most pets are adopted as “rescues”.
 In fact, the personal desire (as well as peer pressure) to “rescue” a dog versus buying a purebred dog from a breeder is enormous.
 Even if one were to opt to purchase a dog from a breeder, most breeders require the purchasers of dogs to sign a contract agreeing to spay or neuter their new puppy.
 It seems plausible that a breeder would be satisfied by a new pet owner opting for tubal ligation or vasectomy.
 However, with respect to adopting a dog in California (and some other states/communities), the law demands the dog be spayed or neutered.

 - Veterinary schools do not instruct their students upon the merits of, or the surgical protocol for, tubal ligation or vasectomy, despite the fact that persuasive evidence to move to an endocrine protective procedure (such as tubal ligation or vasectomy) is coming out of research at these same veterinary schools.
-For example, in the last four years UC Davis has produced three studies showing the increased incidence of four cancers and three orthopedic conditions in spayed or neutered dogs of three different breeds.
+For example, since 2013 UC Davis has produced three studies showing the increased incidence of four cancers and three orthopedic conditions in spayed or neutered dogs of three different breeds.
 In spite of their own findings, UC Davis still teaches traditional spay/neuter only.60,61,108